 - Media Capturing: Devices such as video cameras or microphones that transform an analogue media signal into digital media data.
 For haptic media, capturing devices, sensors are described in section 6.4 of this document

-- Metrics Collection and Reporting and Consumption Collection and Reporting: Information specific to haptic media, if any are FFS.
+- Metrics Collection and Reporting and Consumption Collection and Reporting: Information specific to haptic media, if any are for further study.

 8.3.2 Broadcast services

-Editor’s Note: This section is FFS.
+The analysis of haptic media formats for broadcast services remains an area for further study.
+The integration of haptics media into broadcast services presents challenges that require deeper investigation such as transmission methods and user experience considerations to ensure seamless and effective implementation.

 8.3.3 Real time media communication